sawka/dashborg-go-sdk/README.md

 Now let's create a simple interactive app.
 Here's how to create a button that calls a backend function and displays it's output:

 First add a button with an onclick handler to your UI.
 Handlers are like URLs and start with "/".
-Here we've hooked up a Dashborg Button control to the handler "/test-handler".
+Urls that start with "/@app" is a shorthand for our current app.
+Our handler's name is "test-handler".
 Using the Dashborg Button makes it look nice, but you can add a click handler to any HTML element.
 The ```d-dataview``` element can show data as formatted JSON:
 ```html